CompuTec/computec-docs/docs/processforce/user-guide/item-details/item-master-data-setup.md

 ## Planning tab

 - **Procurement Method**: specifies whether an item is Make or Buy, impacting its use in the BOM and Manufacturing Orders.

+## Purchasing tab

+## Sales Data tab

+## Inventory Data tab

+## Planning Data tab

+## Production Data tab

+- **Properties**: This tab is designed to categorize and classify items based on predefined attributes.
+These classifications are useful for reporting, filtering, and analysis without the need to create custom fields.
+- **Remarks**: Additional notes related to the specification.
+- **Attachments**: Allows the user to upload relevant documents relating to Item Details.

 ## Production tab